1756 - Operations in Carnatic

 In August, Mahfuz Khan took advantage of his previous successes to declare himself independent of the Nawab of Arcot.
 Under false pretences, Mahfuz convinced the Sepoys occupying the Fortress of Madura to evacuate it.

 Mahfuz Khan then turned against the relief force under Yusuf Khan to force it to evacuate the country.

 Contest for influence at Hyderabad

-In 1756, Salabat Jung, the Nizam of Hyderabad, refused to cede the Citadel of Golkonda to M. de Bussy.
+In 1756, Salabat Jung, the Nizam of Hyderabad, had refused to cede the Citadel of Golkonda to M. de Bussy.
 The French had assisted him the previous year to collect tribute from Terriore (unidentified location).
 After some argument, Salabat Jung ordered Bussy to return immediately to Pondicherry.
 Bussy set off for Masulipatam (present-day Machilipatnam) by the way of Hyderabad.

 After the departure of Bussy, Salabat Jung wrote to the British Governor of Madras, requesting some troops to prevent the French from insulting him in his own kingdom.
 Meanwhile, Salabat Jung also sent a party of Maratha horse to follow Bussy's Army.

 On June 25, Bussy arrived at Hyderabad.
 He took post with his troops in a large house in town, where he had some guns mounted.
 He then prepared to defend himself against an attack.
 He secured provisions by plundering the bazaar.
 His force consisted of 400 Europeans and 350 Cipayes.